ElijahLuis/rbx-wallstick-current/README.md

 ## Demo

 A ready made place can be found at `demo/playground.rbxl`.
-You can open this file directly in Roblox Studio after running `wally install`.
+You can open this file directly in Roblox Studio after running `lune run lune/wally-install.luau`.
 Alternatively build your own place with Rojo using the command above.

 ## New Features